Earl Cooper, the mechanic/co-creator for the Batmobile, is forced by the Penguin to put it under his control.

 - Bald of Awesome: Earl Cooper

 - Cool Garage: The episode is devoted to the character Earl Cooper, who is not only the Batmobile's mechanic, but its designer.
-Cooper has a hidden Cool Garage where Bats takes the Batmobile after its front end was crushed under a closing draw bridge.
+Cooper has a hidden Cool Garage where Bats takes the Batmobile after its front end is crushed under a closing drawbridge.
 It also contains a hilarious flashback to when Batman first "hires" Cooper as his mechanic.
 He pulls his clunker of a Batmobile up alongside Cooper on the sidewalk and explains "I need a new car."

 - Out-of-Character Alert: Earl's daughter, Marva, is kidnapped.
-With the bad guys listening in, Batman asks where she is, and Earl responds that she's "in the basement", which is apparently racetrack slang for in big trouble.
+With the bad guys listening in, Batman asks where she is, and Earl responds that she's "in the basement," which is apparently racetrack slang for in big trouble.
+He also mentioned that he "fixed the air conditioner," hinting that he'd installed an ejection mechanism in the air conditioner controls so that Batman and Robin could escape the hijacked Batmobile.

 - Shooting Superman: The fleeing criminals try to shoot the bulletproof, practically-indestructible Batmobile with a Thompson submachine gun.
 Robin asks if the guy shooting is serious, and Batman says that he must be new in town.

-- The Stool Pigeon: Earl Cooper was a Whistleblower who was nearly killed by his bosses for trying to go public about a potential lethal safety defect in his company's newest model of car and was saved by Batman.
-He lost his job and lived on the streets when Batman saved him again... by tracking him down and hiring him to design the Batmobile.
+- The Stool Pigeon: Earl Cooper was a Whistleblower William who was nearly killed by his bosses for trying to go public about a potential lethal safety defect in his company's newest model of car and was saved by Batman.
+He lost his job and was living on the streets when Batman saved him again... by tracking him down and hiring him to design the Batmobile.

-- Vanity License Plate: The end of the episode showed Penguin making license plates in prison, after his attempt to extort the identity of Batman from Earl.
-Penguin lost it when he saw one of the plates read 1 BAT 4 U.
+- Vanity License Plate: The end of the episode shows Penguin making license plates in prison after his scheme failed.
+Penguin loses it when he sees one of the plates reads, "1 BAT 4 U."